PaulM-Robertson/Git-Out/README.md

 this is where I learn to use git-hub for real.
 Making changes to the branch in order to experiment with compatability and usability.
 THat way I can make a really fucking sick app.
 Now go get on it motherfucker!

-Updated readme.md with a few words of wisdom.